keithaknight/go-rest-api-docker-gin-arangodb/README.md

 As coded, this has routes for users and companies.
 Each route expects an ArangoDB collection with the same name.

-The Dockerfile uses a straged approach.
+The Dockerfile uses a staged approach.
 First, it creates a build container.
 Then, the output is copied from the build container to the final execution container.
 This drastically reduces the size of the production container (from 988MB to 18MB).